 Consider adding a point into Geomancer to take Fortify.
 You’ll have low Physical Armour with this setup and having this skill can address that issue.
 It also removes Burning, which is useful.
-If you don’t want to allocate the point, then I advise having another party member buff you at the start of combat or use the belt An Mey Falin (sold by Eithne the Trader near Cloisterwood) to get access to Deflective Barrier without needing a Shield.
+If you don’t want to allocate the point, then I advise dropping a few points into Strength just to get a bit more Physical Armour.

 Finding a good Staff for this Build can be quite difficult, so your melee damage may suffer.
 I say that because you should always prioritize a Weapon with better bonuses than better damage for this Build because the majority of your damage will come from non-weapon Skills.
+Keep in mind that Pyrokinetic increases the damage of Fire Staves so even though you can technically use any Staff, Fire will serve you better in most cases.
 Praise the Sun if you ever get one with good damage and good bonuses, because they are rare!